Yisrael Eichler: Biography

-In 2003, he was elected to the Knesset on the United Torah Judaism list, an alliance of Agudat Yisrael and Degel HaTorah.
+In 2003 he was elected to the Knesset on the United Torah Judaism list, an alliance of Agudat Yisrael and Degel HaTorah.
 The alliance split in January 2005 and Eichler resigned from the Knesset on 23 February that year; his seat was taken by Shmuel Halpert.

 As part of a seat rotation agreement within United Torah Judaism, Eichler returned to the Knesset on 6 February 2011 as a replacement for Meir Porush.
 He served as parliamentary group chairman until 2013.
 He was re-elected in the 2013 elections, and was placed sixth on the UTJ list for the 2015 elections, retaining his seat again as the party won six seats.
-Following a Supreme Court ruling that public mikveh facilities must allow use by followers of Conservative and Reform Judaism in February 2016, he compared non-Orthodox Jews to the "mentally ill".
+Following a Supreme Court ruling that public mikveh facilities must allow use by followers of Conservative and Reform Judaism in February 2016, he compared Reform Jews to the "mentally ill".

+He submitted his resignation as the head of the Labor and Welfare Committee on 15 July 2025.

+Eichler was elected to the Rabbinical Judicial Appointments Committee on 23 July 2025.

 Personal

 Eichler is married and has 14 children.
 He lives in Jerusalem.